3 days in Rome

 Trastevere

-Take a stroll around the area and visit Piazza di Santa Maria in Trastevere (home to one of Rome's most striking churches) and discover the surrounding streets full of vines and charm.
+I recommend taking a stroll around the area and visiting Piazza di Santa Maria in Trastevere (home to one of Rome's most striking churches) and discovering the surrounding streets full of vines and charm and, if you have time, taking a tour of Trastevere to get to know it in depth is an excellent option.

-A great place to dine is Pizzeria Ai Marmi, at Viale di Trastevere, 53-59.
+A great place to dine is Pizzeria Ai Marmi on Viale di Trastevere, 53-59.
 It's open until 2:30 in the morning and you'll see many people eating pizza at the tables on the terrace or standing up, as the place looks more like a kitchen than a restaurant.
 But there's a reason why it's always crowded: their pizzas are to die for.

 Day 3: Explore Rome's history and venture into its Catacombs